 Seeking non-smoking, mature, responsible, independent lesbian-friendly woman for a friendly house share within the Ecovillage at Ithaca’s third neighborhood “TREE”, a cohousing community.
 Mature communication and financial stability are a must.

 Beautiful, new apartment with deck, located on the top (fourth) floor of the TREE common house building, with elevator, fully wheelchair accessible.
-Space for rent includes front bedroom, private bath and shared full kitchen, living room and deck overlooking pond.
+Space for rent includes freshly painted front bedroom, private bath and shared full kitchen, living room and deck overlooking pond.
 The bedroom is 10 x 13 and has gorgeous views.
 Please email me for pictures.

 I am a Latina lesbian in my mid-50s.
 I love the beauty, the ponds and trails, and living in this friendly environment.
 When I’m home from my busy job, I enjoy participating in occasional community activities, connecting with friends and family, as well as quiet “down” time.
 I enjoy cooking, writing and am a musician.
 I’m a respectful housemate.
 I like to share upkeep of a reasonably clean home.

 I have a sweet, friendly, young “hypoallergenic” dog who will be ~10 lbs.
 I’m currently training her in obedience, and eventually, to be a therapy dog.

 Ecovillage at Ithaca:

 Three neighborhoods totaling 100 households, 175 acres of land, a sauna and two swimming ponds, lots of kid play areas both indoors & outdoors, gardening space, a vegetable CSA, a u-pick berry farm, volunteer-run optional community meals every week, many other amenities, and lots of neighborliness.
 It’s a mix of plenty of privacy and the chance to connect with people when you want to.
 (I find it a great place to come home to after a busy day, as well as share with family and friends.)